erichson/spca/README.md

 load("faces.RData")
 ```

-For computational convenience the $96 \times 84$ faces images are stored as column vectors of the data matrix.
+For computational convenience the 96x84 faces images are stored as column vectors of the data matrix.
 For instance, the first face can be displayed as

 ```r
 face <- matrix(rev(faces[ , 1]), nrow = 84, ncol = 96)